20 Vegetables That Grow Perfectly in the Shade

 10. Grow Bok Choy

 Asian greens like bok choy naturally prefer a cooler environment to stay crisp.
-Keep an eye out for flea beetles since they love hiding in the shady leaves.
+The shade is genuinely helpful, not just tolerable.

 11. Scatter Mustard Greens